junction-labs/wineinfo/demo/live-demo-script.md

 ## 2. Routing/traffic splitting

-The problem is, customer 2 complains that the sommelier only reccomends really expensive wine. but we can't repro it with development data/setup.
+The problem is, customer 2 complains that the sommelier only recommends really expensive wine. but we can't repro it with development data/setup.
 So we move to preprod where we have a copy of all their data

 ### 2.1 Enable the bug